Stuxend/opensearch-alerting/README.md

 # opensearch-alerting
 yes, this is another alert repository for opensearch-alerting.
 But here you will not only find use cases that can help you enhance your security posture, but I also make public a set of scripts that can be used to build an alert pipeline, using the power of CI/CD, python and the opendistro API.
 You will be able to manage your alerts (or at least something like that) from git.
+PR/ISSUES are welome!

 #### HOW PIPELINE WORKS?
 <div class="center">